mcarvin8/sf-decomposer/README.md

 [![NPM](https://img.shields.io/npm/v/sf-decomposer.svg?label=sf-decomposer)](https://www.npmjs.com/package/sf-decomposer) [![Downloads/week](https://img.shields.io/npm/dw/sf-decomposer.svg)](https://npmjs.org/package/sf-decomposer) [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://raw.githubusercontent.com/mcarvin8/sf-decomposer/main/LICENSE.md)

-The `sf-decomposer` is a Salesforce plugin to read the original metadata files (XML) and create smaller, more manageable files for version control.
-The inverse function (`recompose`) will recreate metadata files for deployments.
+The `sf-decomposer` is a Salesforce plugin that reads the original metadata files (XML) and creates smaller, more manageable files for version control.
+The inverse function (`recompose`) will recreate deployment-compatible metadata files.
 This plugin is intended for users who deploy their Salesforce codebase from a git repository that follows the Salesforce DX Project Configuration (`sfdx-project.json` file).

-This plugin requires [git](https://git-scm.com/downloads) to be installed and that it can be called using the command `git`.
+This plugin requires [git](https://git-scm.com/downloads) to be installed and it can be called using the command `git`.

 This will parse and retain the following in the original XMLs: